aibasel/autonice/README.md

 ```
 and then kill just the relevant process IDs.

+# Reserving memory

+You can set the amount of memory `sbatch` allocates to each core with
+the `--mem-per-cpu` option.
+(Note that `cpu` refers to a core/processor
+in Slurm parameter strings.)
+Autonice assumes that you only allocate as
+much memory as is available per core.
+This is `3872M` on `infai_1` and
+`6354M` on `infai_2`.
+If you need more memory, you must allocate
+multiple cores to each task by using the `--cpus-per-task` option.

 # Known Issues

 Many.
 The current version of `autonice` is very much a prototype.